On behalf of the Board, I am pleased to present Bodycote's Corporate Governance Statement for 2018.

 - Employee share incentives and pension arrangements.

 Where required, a director may seek independent professional advice, the cost of which is reimbursed by the Group.
 All directors have access to the Group Company Secretary and they may also address specific issues with the SID.
 In accordance with the Articles of Association, all newly appointed directors must submit themselves for election.
 All directors stand for yearly re-election.
-Non-executive directors, including the Chairman, are appointed for fixed terms not exceeding three years from the date of first election by shareholders, after which the appointment may be extended by mutual agreement.
+Non-executive directors, including the Chair, are appointed for fixed terms not exceeding three years from the date of first election by shareholders, after which the appointment may be extended by mutual agreement.
 A statement of the directors' responsibilities is set out in the Directors' responsibilities statement.
-The Board also operates three committees.
-These are the Nomination Committee, the Remuneration Committee and the Audit Committee.
-All non-executive directors serve on each Board Committee.
+The Board also operates four committees.
+These are the Nomination Committee, the Remuneration Committee, the Audit Committee and the Finance Committee.
+All Non-Executive directors serve on each Board Committee.

 Internal control and risk management

-The Board believes that the Group maintains an effective system of internal controls which is in accordance with the FRC's guidance entitled 'Internal Control: Revised Guidance for Directors' (formerly referred to as the Turnbull Report guidance) and, in the view of the Board, no significant deficiencies have been identified in the system.
-The system was in operation throughout 2017 and continues to operate up to the date of the approval of this report.
+The Board believes that the Group maintains an effective system of internal controls and, in the view of the Board, no significant deficiencies have been identified in the system.
+The system was in operation throughout 2018 and continues to operate up to the date of the approval of this report.
 Key elements of the Group's system of internal control are as follows:

-- The Board, with the assistance of EY, who provide co-sourced IA services, monitors the Group's internal financial control system.
+- The Board, with the assistance of EY, who provide co-sourced IA services, monitors the Group's internal control system.
 IA reviews are conducted on the basis of a risk based plan approved annually by the Audit Committee.
-This includes regular visits to each division, shared service centres and plants.
+This includes risk based visits to each division, shared service centres and facility.
 The findings and recommendations from IA are reported on a regular basis to the Executive and Audit Committees.

-- An annual internal control self-assessment, with management certification, is undertaken by every Bodycote site.
-The assessment covers the effectiveness of key financial and compliance controls and was revised at the start of 2017.
+- An annual internal control self-assessment, with management certification, is undertaken by every Bodycote facility.
+The assessment covers the effectiveness of key financial and compliance controls and was revised at the start of 2018 to include selected operational controls.
 The results are validated by IA through spot checks and are reported to the Executive and Audit Committees.